dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 - Consistency is better than SAGA, where intermediate state of balance deduction but transfer failure may occur
 - TCC is thus suitable for order-related business with constraints on intermediate state

-If readers want to study TCC further, refer to [DTM](https://github.com/yedf/dtm) for go, or [seata](https://github.com/seata/seata) for java language.
+If readers want to study TCC further, refer to [DTM](https://github.com/yedf/dtm).

 ### Local Messaging